 Kurdistan Region of Iraq

 Our existing Kurdistan Region of Iraq portfolio, across our seven PSC licences, offers an attractive spectrum of geological risk by running through diverse geographies with different hydrocarbon systems, from Peshkabir in the north to Chia Surkh in the south.

-Genel has interests in the two largest producing fields in the Kurdistan Region of Iraq, Taq Taq and Tawke, with access to local and international markets.
-These fields have a currently estimated gross proven and probable (2P) reserves of 1.3 billion barrels of oil (bbls) (453 mmbbls net to Genel Energy) and gross proven, probable and possible reserves of 1.8bn boe (639 mmbbls net to Genel Energy).
+Genel has interests in two of the largest producing fields in the Kurdistan Region of Iraq, Taq Taq and Tawke, with access to local and international markets.
+These fields have a currently estimated gross proven and probable (2P) reserves of 1.2 billion barrels of oil (429 mmbbls net to Genel Energy) and gross proven, probable and possible reserves of 1.7 billion barrels of oil (614 mmbbls net to Genel Energy).

 We are targeting material production capacity growth at both fields to achieve gross production capacity of 200,000 bopd at both fields in 2015.